Category: Wildlife photography

 Green Darner Dragonfly - closeup on pink flower - Rosetta McClain Gardens - Toronto

-When Bob and I dropped into Rosetta McClain Gardens for a brief walkabout, the last thing we expected to see were hundreds of Green Darner Dragonflies darting in and around the expansive flower beds.
+When Bob and I dropped into Rosetta McClain Gardens in Toronto, Ontario, Canada, for a brief walkabout, the last thing we expected to see were hundreds of Green Darner Dragonflies darting in and around the expansive flower beds.
 When one such dragonfly lit on a flower head, we had the opportunity for a very close look at its anatomy.
 Green Darner Dragonflies can be positively identified by the black bulls-eye in front of their large brown eyes.
 Read more

 Tomato Hornworm Moths At Grand Canyon National Park